-✓ Exhausted from trying to be perfect and want tools that foster congruence
+✓ Exhausted from trying to be perfect and need support to foster congruence

-✓ Tired of fighting with your fear and want to understand what lies underneath
+✓ Tired of fighting with your fear and want to understand what it is protecting

 ✓ Seeking practical tools for daily life, not just therapy insights that fade over time

-I companion clients with or without the formal diagnosis of C-PTSD, integrating body-based therapies, creative modalities, and Psychodrama approaches that work with trauma imprinted in your nervous system, beyond traditional talk therapy.
+I companion clients with or without the formal diagnosis of C-PTSD with co-occurring hardships [eg. disordered eating, neurodiversity, race, disability, gender identity etc.], integrating body-based therapies, creative modalities, and Psychodrama approaches to work with trauma imprinted in your body.

 PRACTICE FOCUS

-Many therapeutic approaches may not cater to the sensitive terrain of complex trauma, where pace, relational safety, somatic resourcing and psychoeducation play a significant part.
+Most dominant therapeutic approaches may not effectively cater to the sensitive terrain of complex trauma, where pace, relational safety, somatic resourcing and psychoeducation play a significant role.

-In our 1-1 sessions, relationally-focused pair work, and therapeutic groups, we explore how your experiences show up in your body and what needs attention and integration.
+In 1-1 sessions, relationally-focused pair (Duo) space, Integration labs and monthly Therapeutic groups, we explore how unresolved emotions and memories show up in the body and what needs attention.

 📍 In Person at Fairfield (3078) and Preston (3072) in Melbourne's northern suburbs